Produce leaders of moral character in an environment of mutual respect and dignity

 Personnel and resources

-The Officer Training School staff of 150 full-time active duty, Air Force Reserve and Air National Guard members includes 103 officers, 41 enlisted and six civilian personnel, as well as 10 Air Force Reserve officers.
-OTS is a group-level command with three squadrons and an Air National Guard detachment.
-OTS trained 2,278 officers in fiscal year 2015 (1,012 line officers, 1,266 non-line officers).
-OTS graduates enter all Air Force components: active duty, Air Force Reserve, and the Air National Guard.
+The Officer Training School staff consists of full-time active duty, Air Force Reserve, and Air National Guard members, including 92 officers, 42 enlisted and nine civilian personnel, as well as nine Air Force Reserve Individual Mobilization Augmentee officers.
+OTS is a group-level command with three squadrons and one Air National Guard detachment that trained 2,848 officers in fiscal year 2016 (1,708 Total Force Officer Training, 985 in Commissioned Officer Training and 155 in Reserve Commissioned Officer Training.
+OTS graduates enter the Air Force in all components: active duty, Air Force Reserve, and Air National Guard).

-The OTS complex on Maxwell Air Force Base, Alabama, consists of two academic buildings with auditoriums, four dormitories, dining facility, physical conditioning center, parade field, running track and sports fields.
-Additionally, OTS maintains an Air Expeditionary Force garrison training site, a 200-acre field training facility, high-ropes course, confidence course, and two expeditionary assault courses.
-OTS also hosts 2,400 Air Force ROTC cadets during their summer field training encampments, as well as 280 Air Force civilians attending the Civilian Acculturation and Leadership Training program throughout the year.
+The $78 million OTS complex on Maxwell Air Force Base, Alabama, consists of two academic buildings with auditoriums, four dormitories, dining facility, physical conditioning center, parade field, running track, and sports fields.
+Additionally, OTS maintains an Air Expeditionary Force garrison training site, a 200-acre field training facility, confidence course, and two expeditionary assault courses.
+OTS also hosts over 2,000 Air Force Reserve Officer Training Corps cadets during their summer Leadership, Evaluation and Development Course.

-The first OTS class comprised 89 trainees, including 11 women.
-Accession numbers have varied over the years, from 323 the first year to a high of 7,894 officers in 1967.
+The first OTS class was comprised of 89 trainees, including 11 women.
+Accession numbers have varied over the years from 323 the first year to a high of 7,894 officers in 1967.

-The purpose of TFOT is to train and commission second lieutenants to fulfill Air Force active duty, Air National Guard, and Air Force Reserve requirements, in partnership with the U.S. Air Force Academy and Air Force ROTC.
-TFOT accession numbers fluctuate in response to variations between projected and actual Air Force Academy and Air Force ROTC officer accessions and Air Force end-strength requirements.
+The purpose of Total Force Officer Training is to train and commission second lieutenants to fulfill Air Force active duty, Air Force Reserve and Air National Guard requirements, in partnership with the U.S. Air Force Academy and Air Force ROTC.
+TFOT accession numbers fluctuate in response to variations between projected and actual U.S. Air Force Academy and Air Force ROTC officer accessions, and Air Force end strength requirements.

 Commissioned Officer Training

-COT is a five-week program that provides initial officership training to Air Force judge advocates, chaplains, health professionals (doctors, nurses, dentists, biomedical science corps officers, and hospital administrators), and medical scholarship recipients.
-COT conducts training for Air Force active-duty, Guard, and Reserve officers.
-There are six COT classes per fiscal year.
+Commissioned Officer Training is a five-week program that provides initial officership training to Air Force judge advocates, chaplains, health professionals (doctors, nurses, dentists, biomedical science corps officers and hospital administrators) and medical scholarship recipients.
+COT conducts training for Air Force active duty, Air National Guard and Air Force Reserve officers.

 Motto and Honor Code